lamyj/sneakersync/README.md

 4. To send data, run `sneakersync send <PATH_TO_YOUR_DRIVE>`.
 5. Move your drive to the other computer and plug it in.
 6. To receive data, run `sneakersync receive <PATH_TO_YOUR_DRIVE>`.

+Known limitations:
+* The last access time (`atime`) is not preserved: rsync needs to access files in order to transfer them.
+* The creation / meta-data change time (`ctime`) is not preserved: this attribute is not user-modifiable.